 Patton grew up in Connecticut around Long Island Sound.
 In his youth, he raced dinghies and Lightnings and had summer jobs skippering boats and making deliveries.
 In the 1940’s he began working in boatyards, first in Connecticut, then in Florida.
 His first proprietary business in Florida was a marine salvage company.
 Intermittently, from the 1940’s to the 1980’s, he crewed in various sailboat-racing circuits such as the S.O.R.C, and other regattas in North and South America, Bermuda, Sweden, and Cuba.
+An accomplished sailor, Patton raced aboard many illustrious yachts such as Ticonderoga, Kialoah, Escapade, and Ondine.
+He was very proud to be a part of their history.

-In lieu of lowers, Donations can be made in his Patton’s name to one of his favorite charities: Team Paradise in Coconut Grove, a sailing organization that gives the disabled community the opportunity to sail at all levels of expertise from recreational sailing to world class competition. teamparadise.org
+Donations can be made in his Patton’s name to one of his favorite charities: Team Paradise in Coconut Grove, a sailing organization that gives the disabled community the opportunity to sail at all levels of expertise from recreational sailing to world class competition. teamparadise.org